-Counseling is a form of therapy where you talk to a mental health professional about what’s going on in your life that is making you feel pain, stagnation, anger, sadness, depression, anxiety, trauma, and more.
+Counseling is a form of therapy where you talk to a mental health professional about what’s going on in your life.
+You might work on pain, stagnation, anger, sadness, depression, anxiety, trauma, or more.
 You can talk to a counselor about a wide range of mental health issues or general life issues, such as a transitional time that you are going through.
 Counseling isn’t just for “crazy” people.
-That stigma needs to be removed.
+That stigma needs to be retired.
 When you see a counselor or therapist, you are merely taking care of yourself and your mental health.
 There’s nothing wrong with confronting problems that are causing you pain.
 There is everything right with it!
-It’s important to remember that counseling can help you navigate a wide variety of the issues and that it’s not just for individuals.
-If you attend counseling with your partner, it might help you to heal the problems that are occurring in your relationship, communicate better, and understand each other more.
+It’s important to remember that counseling can help you navigate a wide variety of the issues and it’s not just for individuals.
+If you attend counseling with your partner, it might help you to heal the issues that occur in your relationship, communicate better, and understand each other more.
 It could even save the relationship.
-Additionally, if you are determined to separate from someone peacefully, seeing a couples counselor can be of great help.
+Additionally, if you are determined to separate from someone peacefully, seeing a couples counselor can help you accomplish that.

 Forms of Counseling

 There are many different forms of counseling, such as individual counseling, career counseling, couples counseling, and more.
 Depending on your needs, you can determine what kind of counseling works for you.
-It’s advantageous to know that there is a variety of ways to receive mental health treatment.
 If you live with a mental illness, attending counseling can be extremely helpful.
 For example, people that have recurring panic attacks may not know how to handle what they are experiencing.
-That would be a great topic to bring up with a counselor, as they will be able to help you develop coping skills and prevention techniques for the panic attacks.
+That would be a great topic to bring up with a counselor, because they can help you develop coping skills and prevention techniques for the panic attacks.
 People who are struggling with other mental illnesses, such as Depression, can also benefit from counseling.
-There’s nothing to be ashamed of if you can’t navigate your mental health problems alone.
-Everyone needs help sometimes, and going to therapy doesn’t mean that you will need treatment forever.
+Everyone needs help sometimes.
+Going to therapy means that you are taking control of your life and mental health.

 Myths About Counseling

 Some people believe that you can become dependent on a counselor or therapist.
-It's isn’t entirely accurate.
+That isn’t accurate.
 A counselor is there to help you when you are transitioning from one part of your life to the next.
 Maybe, you are getting divorced, and need help and support throughout the process.
 You don’t need to feel bad for seeking help for yourself.
 It’s important to remember that everyone needs to take care of their mental health.
-If you don’t take care of your mental health, you will suffer, and that is something that no one deserves.
-You are the master of your destiny, and counseling is an excellent form of support to have on your journey in life.
-Counseling isn’t for people that can’t manage their problems on their own, although someone may seek it out if they feel that way.
 It’s about taking your struggles into your own hands and feeling empowered.
-Regarding getting “addicted to” or “dependent on” a therapist, the goal of counseling is to get to a point where a person can manage their issues on their own.
+Counseling is for people to who need help in a particular area of their life and are strong enough to seek out answers.
+Regarding getting “addicted to” or “dependent on” a therapist, the goal of counseling is to get a person to the point that they can manage their issues on their own.
 A counselor is a teacher.

 What You Learn in Counseling

 In counseling, you learn to identify the issues that you are struggling with and manage them using coping skills.
-Depending on what you’re maintaining - whether it’s trauma, anxiety, depression, hallucinations, psychosis, relationship troubles, mania, confusion about school, or anything else - a counselor can help you.
+Depending on what you’re struggling with - whether it’s trauma, anxiety, depression, hallucinations, psychosis, relationship troubles, mania, confusion about school, or anything else - a counselor can help you.
 You need to be honest about what you’re dealing with to have the best counseling experience.
-If you are not honest with mental health professionals, they will not be able to help you.
-If you communicate openly, the door will be open for them to help you with what you are going through.
-You will see that counseling is a safe space, and when you find a professional that is a good fit for you, you will feel safe and supported.
+If you are not honest with mental health professionals, they can’t help you.
+If you communicate openly, they will be there to help you with what you are going through.
+Counseling is a safe space, and your therapist is there to guide you through it.

 Online counseling is an excellent option for those who are busy and can’t make the time to visit a local therapists office.
 You can see an online counselor in the privacy of your own home, workspace, and more.
 It is a convenient option with a ton of benefits.
 Search the database of experienced mental health professionals at BetterHelp and find the counselor that is right for you.